On Induced Colourful Paths in Triangle-free Graphs: Induced colourful paths in graphs with girth equal to chromatic number

-\begin{lemma} All optional vertices are adjacent to a forced vertex. \end{lemma} \begin{proof} Consider the set of all optional vertices that have no forced vertices as neighbours.
+\begin{lemma} Let $u$ be an optional vertex.
+If $N(u)$ contains a forced vertex $x$, then there exist forced vertices $y,z$ such that $uxzyu$ is a colourful cycle. \end{lemma} \begin{proof} Choose some $X\subseteq\{b_1,b_2,b_3,b_4\}\setminus\{\beta(u),\beta(x)\}$ such that $|X|=2$.
+From Observation~\ref{obs:3path}, there exists a colourful path $xzy$, where $z$ and $y$ are forced vertices, that sees exactly the colours in $X\cup\{\beta(x)\}$.
+Clearly, $uxzy$ is a colourful path, which implies by Observation~\ref{obs:colpath} that $uxzyu$ is a colourful cycle. \end{proof} \begin{lemma} Every optional vertex is adjacent to at least one forced vertex. \end{lemma} \begin{proof} Consider the set of all optional vertices that have no forced vertices as neighbours.
+For the sake of contradiction, assume that this set is nonempty.
 Let $w$ be a vertex in this set that is closest to a forced vertex.
-As $G$ is connected, $w$ has a neighbour $w'$ such that $N(w')$ contains a forced vertex.
-From Lemma~\ref{lem:optionalprops}, there is a colourful cycle $C$ containing $w'$ in which all other vertices are forced vertices.
-Let $z$ be the vertex in $C$ which has highest colour in $C$ other than $\beta(w)$ and $\beta(w')$.
-From the observation in the previous sentence, we know that $z$ is a forced vertex.
-Let $P$ be a subpath of $C$ with endvertices $w'$ and $z$ that does not contain $\beta(w)$.
-By Observation~\ref{obs:forceddecpath}, from $z$, there is a decreasing path $P'$ whose vertices other than $z$ see $4-|V(ww'\cup P)|$ primary colours not seen on the path $ww'\cup P$.
-Let $x$ be the endpoint of $P'$.
-As $P'$ is a decreasing path starting from the forced vertex $z$, we have that $x$ is a forced vertex.
-Now, $ww'\cup P\cup P'$ is a colourful path and hence $wx\in E(G)$.
-But now $x$ is a forced vertex in $N(w)$, contradicting the assumption that $w$ had no forced vertices in its neighbourhood. \end{proof}

-Let $S_1$ denote the set of optional vertices adjacent to at least one of the forced vertices $\{v_4,v_2,v'_1\}$ and let $S_2$ denote the set of optional vertices adjacent to at least one of the forced vertices $\{v_3,v_1,v'_2\}$.
+As $G$ is connected, $w$ has a neighbour $w'$ such that $w'$ is an optional vertex and $N(w')$ contains a forced vertex.
+From Lemma~\ref{lem:optionalprops}, there is a colourful cycle $w'xzyw'$, where $x,z,y$ are all forced vertices.
+If $\beta(w)\neq\beta(z)$, then at least one of the paths $ww'xz$ or $ww'yz$ will be a colourful path, and by Observation~\ref{obs:colpath} we will have $wz\in E(G)$, which contradicts the fact that there was no forced vertex in $N(w)$.
+We can therefore assume that $\beta(w)=\beta(z)$.
+Notice that $x$ and $y$ are two nonadjacent forced vertices with $\beta(x)\neq\beta(y)$.
+By Observation~\ref{obs:nonadj}, we then get that either $N(x)$ contains a forced vertex $x'$ such that $\beta(x')=\beta(y)$ or $N(y)$ contains a vertex forced vertex $y'$ such that $\beta(y')=\beta(x)$.
+In the former case, $ww'xx'$ is a colourful path and in the latter case, $ww'yy'$ is a colourful path.
+By Observation~\ref{obs:colpath}, we now have that either $wx'\in E(G)$ or $wy'\in E(G)$.
+This again contradicts the fact that there are no forced vertices in $N(w)$. \end{proof} Let $S_1$ denote the set of optional vertices adjacent to at least one of the forced vertices $\{v_4,v_2,v'_1\}$ and let $S_2$ denote the set of optional vertices adjacent to at least one of the forced vertices $\{v_3,v_1,v'_2\}$.